dkarthe/webjeda-blog/_posts/2016-01-26-a-laymans-guide-to-jekyll.md

 ## Files inside a Jekyll site
 {: .clear}
-1. <h3>_config.yml:</h3> Master configuration file **_confog.yml*** is the DNA of a Jekyll project.
+<h3>1. _config.yml:</h3> Master configuration file **_config.yml** is the DNA of a Jekyll project.
 You can define your site configurations inside this file.
-From simple things such as title, url, author etc., to complex things such as ssl certificates, increments etc., can be difined inside this file.
+From simple things such as title, url, author, pagination etc., to complex things such as ssl certificates, increments etc., can be difined inside this file.

 Here is a [sample _config.yml file](https://raw.githubusercontent.com/Redgadget/emerald/gh-pages/_config.yml){:rel='nofollow'}{:target="_blank"} for Emerald Jekyll theme.
 You can use all the parameters in this file using ```site``` variable.
 For instance, using ```{% raw %}{{ site.url }}{% endraw %}``` anywhere on the page, post, template will fetch the url variable defined in ```_config.yml```.
 [Read More](http://jekyllrb.com/docs/configuration/){:rel='nofollow'}{:target="_blank"}.

 This is also the  first file you should edit when you fork(copy) a new theme.
 In order to make your blog work, you should mention the ```baseurl```.
 Read: [How to create a Jekyll blog](http://blog.webjeda.com/how-to-create-a-jekyll-blog/){:target="_blank"} for more.

 {% include adsense-inside-post.html %}

-2. <h3>index.html:</h3> This is your homepage in most cases.
+<h3>2. index.html:</h3> This is your homepage in most cases.
 It can also be in the format ```index.md```.
 It usually has a _for_ loop to load all the posts.
 You can make changes to this file and design your index of posts like how I have done the card layout for my blog.
 Index file may also call ```default``` layout which will be inside ```_layout``` folder.
 You can also take the whole loop thing off and have a simple introduction page like how [Jekyll official site](jekyllrb.com){:rel='nofollow'}{:target="_blank"} has.

-3. <h3>some.xml:</h3> This file can be your post feeds or a sitemap.
+<h3>3. some.xml:</h3> This file can be your post feeds or a sitemap.
 If you do not have one, you can always [create a sitemap](http://blog.webjeda.com/how-to-add-a-sitemap-to-jekyll-blog){:target="_blank"} or a feeds file.

-4. <h3>readme.md:</h3> This is a file where you can describe your project.
+<h3>4. readme.md:</h3> This is a file where you can describe your project.
 This will be rendered as a html file and displayed by default when someone visits your repository on Github.
 In the sample link I have provided above, see the page displayed.
 At the bottom of the repository you will see a description of the theme with a screenshot.
 This file is not mandatory though.

 ## Folders inside a Jekyll site

-1. <h3>_includes:</h3> This folder is kind of like ```#include``` in C-programming.
+<h3>1. _includes:</h3> This folder is kind of like ```#include``` in C-programming.
 You can include files which are inside this folder into any post or page just by adding this line of code - ```{% raw %}{% include filename.html %}{% endraw %}``` replace the ```filename``` to a file inside your ```_includes``` folder.
 Usually **header** and **footer** files are put inside this folder and called inside default layout (or any page or post).

-2. <h3>_layouts:</h3> As the name says this folder contains your blog layouts.
+<h3>2. _layouts:</h3> As the name says this folder contains your blog layouts.
 It will have ```default```, ```page``` and ```post``` layout by default.
 You can also create other layouts such as two column, single column etc., There can also be a layout for redirecting, compressing etc.,.
 I will talk about these in a different post.

-3. <h3>_posts:</h3> All your blog posts reside here.
+<h3>3. _posts:</h3> All your blog posts reside here.
 The naming should be in the format **YYYY-MM-DD-title.md**.

-4. <h3>_sass:</h3> Jekyll supports [Sass preprocessor](http://sass-lang.com/documentation/file.SASS_REFERENCE.html){:rel='nofollow'}{:target="_blank"}.
+<h3>4. _sass:</h3> Jekyll supports [Sass preprocessor](http://sass-lang.com/documentation/file.SASS_REFERENCE.html){:rel='nofollow'}{:target="_blank"}.
 Sass files are included in this folder can be imported to main stylesheet.

-5. <h3>_site:</h3> This is a folder created by Jekyll to host your website.
+<h3>5. _site:</h3> This is a folder created by Jekyll to host your website.
 It will have files only compatible for a browser - HTML, CSS, JS, XML etc., This conversion happens by default.
 You don't have to create this or edit anything inside this folder.

-6. <h3>css, images, js:</h3> You can create folders and name then as per your needs.
+<h3>6. css, images, js:</h3> You can create folders and name then as per your needs.
 These are some of the common folders used to keep stylesheets, images and JavaScript files.

-7. <h3>Other folders:</h3> There can be other folders as well.
-You can name it, say ```project``` and keep a html or a markdown file inside it.
+<h3>7.
+Other folders:</h3> There can be other folders as well.
+The one used for plugins is ```_plugins```.
+You can add a folder if you like.
+You can name it anything, say ```project``` and keep a html or a markdown file inside it.
 These files will get a URL ```http://yourdomain/project/filename.html```.

 I hope that gives you an insight about the structure of Jekyll files and folders.
 It looked strange for me in the beginning but once I understood the logic used behind, it all made sense.
 And since a Jekyll site is made up of lot of different parts, debugging is very easy.
-When something starts acting up, you'll know exactly where the things have gone wrong.
+When something starts acting up, you'll know exactly where to look for.
 In this blog, I have written about a [lot of things](http://blog.webjeda.com/archive/) I did using Jekyll.
 Make use of it.

-If you get frustrated about something is not working then just ask the community.
+If you get frustrated about something that is not working then just ask the community.
 Google things with the suffix **jekyll**.
 You will find an answer.
 You can always ask me here, in the comment section.
-I will try my best to help you.
+I will try my best to help you out.

 Thanks for reading!